-Since ergonomic injuries are one of the most common chronic injuries sustained in the office, finding the right tools and accessories to help improve office ergonomics is important.
-We’ve put together this list with some of the most popular products available in 2018.
+Since ergonomic injuries are one of the most common chronic injuries sustained in the office, finding the right tools and accessories to help improve office ergonomics is essential.
+We’ve put together this list with some of the most popular products available.

 As mentioned, office workers tend to spend a lot of time sitting throughout the day.
-This has actually become a very major health concern with some people even calling sitting the new smoking.
+This has become a critical health concern with some people even calling sitting the new smoking.

-This is why the sit/stand desk is so important for office ergonomics.
+This is why the sit/stand desk is so essential for office ergonomics.
 These desks allow employees to seamlessly move from sitting to standing without interrupting workflow or disturbing the people around them.

-A very common ergonomic hazard in the workplace is poor posture, such as slouching or leaning forward.
+A prevalent ergonomic hazard in the workplace is poor posture, such as slouching or leaning forward.
 Often, this is caused by incorrect monitor height or position.

 Ideally, the center of your monitor should be just below eye level so that the first line of text is aligned with your eyes.
 Some monitors don’t allow enough height adjustment while laptops are essentially fixed where they sit.
 So, are you doomed to slouch forever?

 Laptop stands and monitor stands or arms help bring the display you are using to eye level.
-As a result, you can sit with proper posture while still being able to easily view the display you are using.
+As a result, you can sit with proper posture while still being able to view the display you are using easily.

 Best of all, these stands are very affordable and effective ergonomic accessories.
 You don’t have to break the bank for better posture at work.